borjadotai/deckJS/README.md

 Let me start by telling you about the topics we are going to cover:

-- Structure
+- Structure (How does deck work)
-- Cover
+- Cover (What's the cover for)
-- Store
+- Store (How do I use the store)
-- Content
+- Content (Creating content in slides - Components)
+- Ready?
+Launch it! 🚀 (How to deploy)

 ## 💻 Contribuite to Deck